 - The student has a medical reason that disables them from attending full-time

-To request authorization to reduce your course load, download and fill out the Reduced Course Load form and bring it to the ISSS office.
-For a Reduced Course Load for reasons 2 and 3 above, proper documentation from an academic advisor or medical professional is needed.
+To request authorization to reduce your course load, submit a request via MyISSS.
+For a Reduced Course Load for reasons 2 and 3 above, proper documentation from an academic advisor or licensed medical professional in the United States (licensed medical doctor, psychiatrist, doctor of osteopathy, licensed psychologist, or clinical psychologist) is needed.

 FULL TIME STATUS

 Masters level students: 6 units

 Doctoral level students: 6 units

 JD students: 12 units